preligens-lab/buzzard/buzzard/README.md

 ## `_actors` directory
 Contains all the code that runs on the `DataSource`'s dedicated thread (the scheduler) (except for the thread's main loop that lies in `_datasource_back_scheduler.py`).
 The mission of those files is to make the `AsyncRaster` instances work.
 It is implemented with a lightweight message passing design really close to the actor model, the main difference is that all actors run in a fully synchronous way, it allows a lot of freedom in the design:
 - Almost no stale messages because messages are delivered in a `depth first` fashion.
 - Ability to share some mutable states between actors.
-(This is used only a few time because it tends to make the code unpredictable)
+(This is used only a few times because it tends to make the code unpredictable)
 <br/>

 To get a quick taste of how it works you should look at those lines of code:
 - The full `buzzard/_datasource_back_scheduler.py` file
-- All the classes that inherit from `AsyncRaster` in `buzzard/*.py`.
+- All the classes that inherit from `AsyncRaster` in `buzzard/*.py`
 - The `buzzard/_actors/message.py` file
 - At least one actor, for example the `buzzard/_actors/cached/writer.py` that is pretty straightforward and well documented.